 A funeral service to remember and celebrate Vern will be held at 11:30am, on Friday, September 27th at the Twin Villages Church, 40 Church Street in Damariscotta.
 He will be laid to rest privately with his parents in the Bristol Mills Cemetery.

 Arrangements are under the direction and care of the Strong-Hancock Funeral Home, 612 Main Street, Damariscotta, ME 04543.
 Condolences may be expressed by visiting: www.StrongHancock.com.

-To send flowers to Vernon "Vern" Phillips' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Vernon "Vern" Phillips, please visit our floral store.